denis-koptev/lio_project/tcmu_release/readme.md

 Now we can dd to and from this devices.
 In case of sdb all data will be stored in handler's memory.
 In case of sdc - in special file created by handler in tcmu-runner folder.

 * Logout: `iscsiadm -m session -u`

+## tcmu-runner as a daemon

+To start tcmu-runner as a daemon follow these steps:

+* Copy `.so` files of handlers to a standard handler path

+    In this example it is: `/usr/local/lib/tcmu-runner`

+    If folder tcmu-runner is not presented, create it: `mkdir`

+* Copy `tcmu-runner.service` to `/lib/systemd/system/`
+* Copy `tcmu-runner` binary to `/usr/bin`
+* Run `service tcmu-runner start`